alexanderota119/vehicle-rental-web/README.md

 # Vehicle Rental

-Vehicle Rental is a two-sided marketplace app for renting vehicles.
-This Web App built with ReactJS and Redux for state management.
+Vehicle Rental is two-sided marketplace app for renting vehicles.
+This Web App built with ReactJS and Redux.

 ## 🔥 Showcase